 The Group acknowledges its societal responsibility to conduct business in a manner that protects our shared environment.
 We operate in a highly regulated industry which requires adherence to high standards of waste and resource management, pollution prevention and increasingly rigorous compliance measures to reduce greenhouse gas emissions across the maritime sector.
 This involves continuous engagement with port and flag state authorities, industry representative bodies, and local and international regulatory agencies.
-A key step in the Group's climate change risk framework outlined on pages 64 to 66 is to engage in a research program to incorporate stakeholder views on the environment and climate change expectations into the Group's risk appetite setting and strategic planning processes.
+A key step in the Group's climate change risk framework outlined on page 63 is to engage in a research program to incorporate stakeholder views on the environment and climate change expectations into the Group's risk appetite setting and strategic planning processes.
+We have to date engaged with key customers and our employees to identify those aspects of the Group's services which they value most, including sustainability initiatives.

 ICG is recognised as a critical infrastructure operator in providing essential transport services under the Irish Ferries and Eucon brands.

-This requires collaboration with the Irish government on areas of business continuity and network and information security.
-Irish Ferries is also a significant contributor to the tourism industries of Ireland, the UK and France and engages in co-operative campaign programs with regional tourism bodies to promote local tourism.
+This requires collaboration with the Irish Government on areas of business continuity and network and information security.
+Irish Ferries is also a significant contributor to the tourism industries of Ireland, the UK and France and engages in cooperative campaign programs with regional tourism bodies to promote local tourism.

-We also support various community initiatives and charities that align with our strategic pillars of safety and sustainability.
+We also support various community initiatives and charities that align with our strategic pillars of safety and sustainability, which are outlined on pages 50 and 51.